 Special Population Services are available to individuals with disabilities; individuals from economically disadvantaged families, including foster children; individuals preparing for non-traditional training and employment; single parents, including single pregnant women; displaced homemakers; and individuals with other barriers to educational achievement, including individuals with limited English proficiency.
-A variety of services is available to meet the needs of individuals who qualify as "Special Populations".
+A variety of services are available to meet the needs of individuals who qualify as "Special Populations".
 These services include, but are not limited to:

-- Vocational Assessment and Career Counseling

-- Academic Assessment and Advising
+- Academic Assessment & Advising

+- Travel Assistance

 - Personal Counseling

 - Child Care Assistance

-- Travel Assistance

-- Study Skills Workshops and Brown Bag Seminars

 - Tutoring

+- Vocational Assessment

+- Career Counseling

+- Study Skills Workshops/Brown Bag Seminars

 - Note-taking Assistance

 - Individualized Testing Accommodations

 - Equipment to Meet Identified Needs

-Any student who has a need for such help is encouraged to contact the Special Populations Coordinator in the Library.
+Any student who has a need for such help is encouraged to contact the Counselor at ext.
+777.